georgia-tech-db/evadb/README.md

 ```mysql
 SELECT id, data FROM MyVideo WHERE ['pedestrian', 'car'] <@ FastRCNNObjectDetector(data).labels;
 ```
-## Extending new DDL command in EVA
-Now EVA support following DDL commands:
-* CREATE
-* RENAME
-* DROP
-* TRUNCATE

-For the tutorial of implementing a DDL command, please refer to  `tutorial_extend_ddl_cmd.md`.

 3. Search frames in a video containing more than 3 cars

 ```mysql